Real fiber for $24.95.* Not ‘fiber-powered’ like the other guys. Call 866-618-0414.

 Different Connections for Different Games

-Game Type Minimum Speed
+Game Type Minimum Speed What Matters Most

-Single Player PC gaming 10-20 Mbps
+Single-player PC gaming 10–20 Mbps Download speed for patches

 Keep in mind these speeds only factor gaming in mind.
 If you’re going to do other tasks on the internet, like watching a movie, downloading an album, or video chatting with friends while gaming, you’ll need higher speeds.